Rod Taylor plays Steve Donegan, an American insurance executive, family

 insurance executive stationed in Dublin, married to an Irish national,

 with two small children.
-Pettet plays the wife briefly, and then as the
+Joanna Pettet plays the wife briefly, and then as the

 wife's look-alike, crusading newspaper reporter Candia Leighton, for most